curv3d/curv/examples/picker/README.md

 subset of Curv may be used.
 Right now, there are too many limitations.
 The implementation is not yet complete.

-In one case, I saw a performance hit for adding shape parameters.
-This may be dependent on the quality of the GPU driver.
-A better GLSL code generator would address the problem.

 There is no way for a library function to take a parametric shape as an argument, add more GUI parameters, and return an extended parametric shape as the result.